History & sense of place

 Finally, service in a hotel like Alta Las Palomas performs a subtler function: it helps guests read Costa Rica without reducing it to clichés, guiding them towards experiences that are relevant, realistic and well paced.

-Yet the San José way of life is not only about excursions.
-It also lies in a certain way of composing one’s time: an unhurried start, a meeting in town, lunch, a cultural visit, then a return to a quieter setting.
-This alternation between activity and retreat suits the spirit of the hotel perfectly.
+The art of living in San José is not limited to excursions.
+It also involves a certain way of composing one's time.
+A departure without haste.
+An appointment in the city.
+A lunch.
+A cultural visit.
+Then a return to a more serene environment.
+This alternation between activity and retreat aligns well with the spirit of the hotel.

 Booking through MyConciergeHotel